GameliKofiJerome/SQL-Data-Analysis---Parch-Posey/README.md

 - web_events

 To create the database tables;
-1. Download zip file to preferred location on local/personal computer.
+1. Download the zip file to a preferred location on your local/personal computer.

-2. Extract contents of zip file.
+2. Extract the contents of the zip file.

 3. Install Microsoft SQL Server Management Studio (preferred RDBMS for this project).

-4. Open application and click on the 'New Query' tab.
+4. Open the application and click the New Query tab.

 5. In the new query tab, enter this SQL statement/code to create the parch and posey database `CREATE DATABASE parch_and_posey`.

 6. After completing step 5 above, run the parch_and_posey_tables.sql script in Microsoft SQL Server Management Studio to create the tables, found in the [Database folder](https://github.com/GameliKofiJerome/SQL-Data-Analysis---Parch-Posey/blob/main/Database%20File/parch_and_posey_tables.sql).

-7. Run the sql scripts in Microsft SQL Server Management Studio to see the results and outputs.
-You can also edit the queries to see determine the various outputs as it is a great way to also learn.
+7. Run the SQL scripts in Microsft SQL Server Management Studio to see the results and outputs.

+8. You can also edit the queries to determine the various outputs.
+This is a way of learning.

 ## Suggestion
-If you are new to SQL, I suggest running the sql scripts in this order to just a better grasp of the language.
+If you are new to SQL, I suggest running the SQL scripts in this order to just a better grasp of the language.
 1. SQL Basics
 2. SQL Joins
 3. SQL Data Cleaning